O’Reilly’s shootout goal lifts Blues past Lightning 4-3 | Federal News Network

 The goals by Cernak and Perry were the fastest in Lightning history, eclipsing the mark of nine seconds, set three times, the last on March 25, 2016, against the New York Islanders.

-Cernak’s goal came right after Perry had pushed the lead to 2-0 with a power-play goal.
-Cernak dumped the puck in off the glass, where it took a strange bounce, surprising Binnington.
+Cernak’s goal, which stunned Binnington, came right after Perry had pushed the lead to 2-0 with a power-play goal.

+“We went to overtime, we had our chances,” Tampa Bay coach Jon Cooper said.
+“We were a tired group at the end there.”

 Brian Elliott made 30 saves for the Lightning.
 He played for St. Louis from 2011-16.